coleifer/peewee/docs/index.rst

    peewee/query_examples
    peewee/query_builder
    peewee/hacks
+   peewee/interactive
+   peewee/contributing

 Note
 ----

-If you find any bugs, odd behavior, or have an idea for a new feature please don't hesitate to `open an issue <https://github.com/coleifer/peewee/issues?state=open>`_ on GitHub or `contact me <https://charlesleifer.com/contact/>`_.
+If you find any bugs, odd behavior, or have an idea for a new feature please don't hesitate to `open an issue <https://github.com/coleifer/peewee/issues?state=open>`_ on GitHub.

 Indices and tables
 ==================